-Cyber criminals know that the more credit cards they steal, the more bank accounts they hack, or the more passwords they compromise; the more money they can make.
-They will literally attempt to hack anyone connected to the Internet, including you.
+Cybercriminals know that the more credit cards they steal, the more bank accounts or the more passwords they compromise; the more money they can make.
+They will literally attempt to compromise anyone connected to the Internet, including you.

 They may also try to trick you into installing malicious software which will grant them full access to your computer and to your sensitive data.
-This malicious software may allow the creators to:
+This malicious software may allow the cybercriminals to: